desaijay315/djaytechdiary/ckg6q5e3o00zq9cs1gbah1kc2.md

 In this article, we saw some of the essential concepts of JavaScript which are very important for any developer to begin with the JavaScript language.
 I hope you now have a good understanding of these important concepts.

-In the next article, we shall discuss more concepts of JavaScript, until then feel free to explore the world of JavaScript.
+In the  [next article](https://djaytechdiary.com/javascript-essentials-string-methods-scopes-and-switches) , we shall discuss more concepts of JavaScript, until then feel free to explore the world of JavaScript.